Reyshyram/Dotfiles/README.md

 Follow the instructions on your terminal.
 If there's a problem, feel free to open an issue.

-After rebooting, please select a wallpaper using `Super + H`.
-Then, open Gradience and select the pywal preset.
-After doing so, reselect a wallpaper and log out.
-After login in again, everything should work ok.

 >[!IMPORTANT]
 >If you are using a Nvidia GPU, please follow the instructions on the [Hyprland wiki](https://wiki.hyprland.org/Nvidia/) before rebooting.